LihanzUpenn/PennChat/README.md

 # project-video-and-messaging-web-app-557project-kai-haotian-lihan

-# How to start app in vscode
+# How to start app in vscode (please npm install first)

 1. Navigate to "/server" , in two separate terminals run: "node wsserver.js" and "node chatserver.js".